jakkulabs/PowervRA/docs/functions/Get-vRAApplianceServiceStatus.md

 ## DESCRIPTION
 Get information about vRA services.
 These are the same services that you will see via the service tab

+Deprecated.
+Use Get-vRAComponentRegistryServiceStatus instead.

 ## EXAMPLES